 Supervision: I am a BACP Senior Accredited Supervisor (Individuals):

-- As a supervisor I have experience of working with counsellors-in-training; experienced counsellors; supervisors of counsellors; mental health professionals and social workers.
+- As a supervisor I have experience of working with counsellors-in-training; experienced counsellors; supervisors of counsellors; managers of counselling agencies; mental health professionals and social workers.

 - My supervisees work with children, young people and adults presenting with a range of issues.